Experience golf in the real Scotland

 - Unspoilt world-class links golf courses

-- The beauty and mystery of Loch Ness
+- The beauty & mystery of Loch Ness

-- Less crowds and better value than the south
+- Less crowds & better value than the South

-What makes golf so special in the Highlands?
+What makes a golf package in the Highlands so special?

 Many golfers visiting Scotland don't go beyond Edinburgh or St Andrews, but for those willing to venture further north, the rewards are immense.
 The Highlands is Scotland's hidden gem of golf, with the country's most spectacular scenery and revered links courses.

-One of the more remote regions, crowds are less and value is more, with the three must-play venues of Royal Dornoch, Nairn and Castle Stuart topping the list.
-This gives you a nice mix of the old and new, with both Dornoch and Nairn dating back to the late 1800's and Castle Stuart a modern gem that has already hosted the Scottish Open.
+One of the more remote regions, crowds are less and value is more, with the three must-play venues of Royal Dornoch, Nairn, and Castle Stuart topping the list.
+This gives you a nice mix of the old and new, with both Dornoch and Nairn dating back to the late 1800s and Castle Stuart a modern gem that has already hosted the European Tour's Scottish Open.
 Two other classics links worth a visit when you up in this area are Moray Old and Brora.

 The Scottish Highlands...a diamond in the rough